marv1913/bicycle_maintainance_ar/README.md

-# bicycle_maintainance_ar
+# Bicycle Maintenance AR App
-Von Marvin Rausch und Karl Buklewski
+From Marvin Rausch und Karl Buklewski

+## Introduction
+This AR solution can help you to maintain or repair your bicycle by yourself.
+There are two different modes:
+- Discover Mode
+- Maintenance Mode

+## Build the Application
-Unity Version: 2019.4.17f1
+- this application was build with Unity 2019.4.17f1 (LTS version)

-Es wird Vuforia benötigt.
+- to build the app the Vuforia plugin for Unity is required

 MainMenu Scene öffnen und starten.
 Mit den ausgedruckten Markern aus dem Marker Ordner